Malvern, Worcestershire: Transport

-Major road access to the area is provided by the A449 road that runs through the centre of Malvern, connecting it to Worcester and Ledbury.
-The M5 motorway (West Bromwich, north-west of Birmingham to Exeter in Devon) is accessible at junctions 7 and 8 to the east of Malvern.
-The M50 motorway (Tewkesbury to Ross-on-Wye), also known as the Ross Spur to the south is accessed at junction 1 on the A38 road between Tewkesbury and Malvern.
+The A449 road runs through the centre of Malvern, connecting it to Worcester and Ledbury.
+The M5 motorway is accessible at junctions 7 and 8 to the east of Malvern.
+The M50 motorway, also known as the Ross Spur, to the south is accessed at junction 1 on the A38 road between Tewkesbury and Malvern.

-Two railway stations approximately one mile (1.6 km) apart at Great Malvern and Malvern Link.
+Great Malvern and Malvern Link railway stations are approximately one mile (1.6 km) apart.
 Great Western Railway and West Midlands Trains operate services as far as Hereford, Birmingham New Street, and London Paddington.

-Malvern bus services include several circular urban routes connecting the main residential and commercial areas and out-of-town shopping malls.
+Several circular urban bus routes connect the main residential and commercial areas and out-of-town shopping malls.
 Other routes serve the surrounding villages and Worcester city centre.
 Most services are operated by First Midland Red.

 Air services operate from Birmingham Airport, about an hour's drive away on the M5 and M42 motorways.
-Gloucestershire Airport, at Staverton, in the borough of Tewkesbury, is a busy general aviation airport, used mainly for private charter and scheduled flights to such destinations as the islands of Jersey and Guernsey and the Isle of Man, for pilot training, and by the aircraft of emergency services.
+Gloucestershire Airport, at Staverton, in the borough of Tewkesbury, is a busy general aviation airport, used mainly for private charter and scheduled flights to such destinations as the islands of Jersey, Guernsey and the Isle of Man.

-Taxi services are provided by numerous local firms.